 - The Close Family member disposing, as soon as practicable, of all of the Financial Interest or disposing of a sufficient portion of an Indirect Financial Interest so that the remaining interest is no longer material; - Having a Member review the work of the member of the Audit Team; or - Removing the individual from the Audit Team. - 290.106 If a member of the Audit Team, a member of that individual's Immediate Family, or a Firm has a direct or material Indirect Financial Interest in an entity that has a controlling interest in the Audit Client, and the client is material to the entity, the self-interest threat created would be so significant that no safeguards could reduce the threat to an Acceptable Level.
 Therefore, none of the following shall have such a Financial Interest: a member of the Audit Team; a member of that individual's Immediate Family; and the Firm. - 290.107 The holding by a Firm's retirement benefit plan of a direct or material Indirect Financial Interest in an Audit Client creates a self-interest threat.
-The significance of the threat shall be evaluated and safeguards applied when necessary to eliminate the threat or reduce it to an Acceptable Level. - 290.108 If other partners in the Office in which the Engagement Partner practices in connection with the Audit Engagement, or their Immediate Family members, hold a Direct Financial Interest or a material Indirect Financial Interest in that Audit Client, the self-interest threat created would be so significant that no safeguards could reduce the threat to an Acceptable Level.
+The significance of the threat shall be evaluated and safeguards applied when necessary to eliminate the threat or reduce it to an Acceptable Level3. - 290.108 If other partners in the Office in which the Engagement Partner practices in connection with the Audit Engagement, or their Immediate Family members, hold a Direct Financial Interest or a material Indirect Financial Interest in that Audit Client, the self-interest threat created would be so significant that no safeguards could reduce the threat to an Acceptable Level.
 Therefore, neither such partners nor their Immediate Family members shall hold any such Financial Interests in such an Audit Client. - 290.109 The Office in which the Engagement Partner practices in connection with the Audit Engagement is not necessarily the Office to which that partner is assigned.
-Accordingly, when the Engagement Partner is located in a different Office from that of the other members of the Audit Team, professional judgement shall be used to determine in which Office the partner practices in connection with that engagement. - 290.110 If other partners and managerial employees who provide non-audit services to the Audit Client, except those whose involvement is minimal, or their Immediate Family members, hold a Direct Financial Interest or a material Indirect Financial Interest in the Audit Client, the self-interest threat created would be so significant that no safeguards could reduce the threat to an Acceptable Level.
-Accordingly, neither such personnel nor their Immediate Family members shall hold any such Financial Interests in such an Audit Client. - 290.111 Despite paragraphs 290.108 and 290.110, the holding of a Financial Interest in an Audit Client by an Immediate Family member of (a) a partner located in the Office in which the Engagement Partner practices in connection with the Audit Engagement, or (b) a partner or managerial employee who provides non-audit services to the Audit Client, is deemed not to compromise Independence if the Financial Interest is received as a result of the Immediate Family member's employment rights (e.g., through pension or share option plans) and, when necessary, safeguards are applied to eliminate any threat to Independence or reduce it to an Acceptable Level.
-However, when the Immediate Family member has or obtains the right to dispose of the Financial Interest or, in the case of a stock option, the right to exercise the option, the Financial Interest shall be disposed of or forfeited as soon as practicable.
+Accordingly, when the Engagement Partner is located in a different Office from that of the other members of the Audit Team, professional judgment shall be used to determine in which Office the partner practices in connection with that engagement.

-Refer to s324CH(1) Items 10-12 of the Corporations Act 2001 which prohibits this arrangement in respect of Audits performed in accordance with the Act.
+3 Refer to s324CH(1) Items 10-12 of the Corporations Act 2001 which prohibits this arrangement in respect of Audits performed in accordance with the Act.